stran9682/frankmocap-blender-addon/README.md

   + Add support for 300 beta shape model
 + 20230120:
   + Add option to use relaxed hand reference frame when adding animation from file
++ 20230217:
+  + Add SMPL-X locked head (no head bun) model and option to choose between v1.1 and locked head.
+Setting shape from height and weight is currently only supported for v1.1 model.

 ## Contact
 + smplx-blender@tue.mpg.de